Curriculum

 M.A. in Applied Economics

-The fundamental principal of the Applied MA Program in Economics is the provision of a comprehensive graduate education tailored to the needs and interests of each student.
-Students will meet regularly with the program director and an advisor in order to support good progress and develop a program of study that fits the unique interests and objectives of each.
-The dedication of three courses to the study of quantitative methods reflects our belief that an in-depth understanding of statistical methods and research design are fundamental to a successful pursuit of further study in economics or application of knowledge gained to the workplace.
+The fundamental principle of the Applied MA Program in Economics is the provision of a comprehensive graduate education tailored to the needs and interests of each student.
+Students will meet regularly with the program director and an advisor in order to develop and progress in a program of study that fits the unique interests and objectives of each student.

 Degree Requirements - 40 hrs Heading link